On Privacy Weaknesses and Vulnerabilities in Software Systems: Identifying privacy-related vulnerabilities in CWE and CVE

 We acquired 185 CWE and 1,088 CVE records that contain at least one of the specified keywords.
 Next, we manually examined each of those records to identify privacy vulnerabilities.
 A vulnerability is considered as privacy-related if it satisfies one of the following criteria:

-\begin{enumerate} \item A weakness or vulnerability involves with any processing of personal data including, but not limited to, collection, use, storage, transfer, alteration, erasure and disclosure.
-As personal data can be used on its own or in conjunction with other information to identify or trace an individual (e.g. name, identification number, social security number, user credentials, health records, email addresses), the processing of personal data may affect information and user privacy \citep{Scholz2015, ISO/IEC2011, DataPrivacyManager2021}.
+\begin{enumerate}[leftmargin=*] \item A weakness or vulnerability involves with any processing of personal data (e.g. collection, use, storage, transfer, alteration, erasure and disclosure).

-\item A weakness or vulnerability which may lead to violations of the individual rights (see Table \ref{tab:rights}).
-To extract the individual rights, we first selected a range of well-established data protection and privacy regulations in different domains such as governments, businesses, healthcare and finance (e.g., EU GDPR, California Consumer Privacy Act (CCPA), Health Insurance Portability and Accountability Act (HIPAA), Gramm-Leach Bliley Act (GLBA), the U.S. Privacy Act (USPA) and the Australian Privacy Act (APA).
+\item A weakness or vulnerability which may lead to the violations of the individual rights.
+To extract the individual rights, we first selected a range of well-established data protection and privacy regulations in different domains such as governments, businesses, healthcare and finance (i.e. EU GDPR, CCPA, HIPAA, GLBA, USPA, APA).
 These regulations have been widely enacted in country- and regional-level, hence they are well respected by organisations worldwide.
-The regulations consist of articles or sections that explain provisions and details of legal constraints.
-In each regulation, we went through each article to look for the individual rights of data subjects/patients/consumers (i.e., the rights that data subjects must have in order to control the processing of their personal data).
-Once we found the individual right, we added and summarised its description into our list.
-Several individual rights are fundamental for personal data and privacy protection (e.g., right to be informed and right of access), hence they have been found in several regulations.
+In each regulation, we went through each article to look for the individual rights of data subjects/patients/consumers.
+Once we found the individual right, we added it into our list\footnote{See the file named \emph{``14-rights''} in the data folder in the replication package for the complete list of individual rights and their relevant data protection regulations/privacy acts.}.

 \end{enumerate}

 We went through the shortlisted 185 CWE and 1,088 CVE records to determine the vulnerabilities that meet the above criteria.
 In addition, we have found that the National Vulnerability Database (NVD) had done some mapping between CVEs and CWEs.
 Hence, once we have identified privacy-related CVEs, we used this mapping and applied the above criteria to identify additional privacy-related CWE records.